Canal Tunnels: Construction

+The tunnels were designed by Halcrow Group, part of the Rail Link Engineering consortium.
+The construction process itself took roughly two years, with civil works commencing in 2004 and completed in 2006.
+Design and construction of the tunnels were planned to integrate with the adjacent railway engineering works for High Speed 1 and the redevelopment of the Railway Lands and St Pancras railway station.
 Despite their problem-free completion, the Canal Tunnels remained unused for several years.
 This was largely due to being completed well in advance of numerous other Thameslink elements, such as delivery of the new British Rail Class 700 multiple units ordered for the service and other infrastructure works.
 During this interval, track, power supply, and signalling systems were installed.
 In August 2012, railway infrastructure owner Network Rail announced that the construction company Carillion had been appointed as the principal contractor for the fitting-out of the Canal Tunnels.